ptti/ptti/README.md

 model output.
 This uses the [Matplotlib] python library, but you could just as well use [gnuplot].
 Some example plots:

+## Programmatic interface

+To run the models from a python program, for example in a [Jupyter] notebook, see the `runModel` function in the [ptti/models.py] file.
+Its signature is:

+    def runModel(model, t0, tmax, steps, parameters={}, initial={}, interventions=[], rseries=False, seed=0, **unused):

+The first argument is a model class, for example, `ptti.seirct_ode.SEIRCTODEMem`.
+The next three arguments give the time to start the simulation, the end time, and the number of time-steps.
+This is followed by parameters and initial conditions.
+The parameters all have defaults so you only need to specify those that are different.
+Similarly for the initial conditions.
+To run the model for 300 days with a population of 5000000, with 1000 infectious individuals initially and a conspicuously high testing rate, one would do:

+    from ptti.seirct_ode import SEIRCTODEMem
+    from ptti.model import runModel

+    params  = { "theta": 1.0 }
+    initial = { "N": 5000000, "IU": 1000 }
+    t, traj = runModel(SEIRCTODEMem, 0, 300, 300, params, initial)

+and `t` will be an array of times, and `traj` will be an array of each observable (compartment) for each time.

+Of the other arguments, `interventions` specifies interventions and `rseries` causes an extra column to be added to the trajectory for the computed value of the reproduction number at each time.
+The `seed` argument is for the random seed to use and is intended to make stochastic simulations repeatable.

 [Matplotlib]: https://matplotlib.org
 [gnuplot]: http://www.gnuplot.info